yonahcodes/CS50x/week3_algorithms/w3_linear_search.md

 If the `target element` is **NOT** in the array, the **linear search** algorithm will still go through the list one element at a time, until the end of the data set.
 <br><br>

-`Worst-case scenario`: We have to look through the entire array of `n` elements, either because the *target element* is the last element of the array or doesn't exist in the array, resulting in `O(n)`.
+`Worst-case scenario`: We have to look through the entire array of `n` elements, either because the *target element* is the last element of the array or doesn't exist in the array, resulting in a running time of `O(n)`.
 <br><br>

-`Best-case scenario`: The target element is the **first element** of the array, and so we can stop looking immediately after we start, resulting in `Ω(1)`.
+`Best-case scenario`: The target element is the **first element** of the array, and so we can stop looking immediately after we start, resulting in a running time of `Ω(1)`.